Appleton Arena: 2020 Renovation

 On June 28, 2018, St. Lawrence University announced that Appleton would undergo a significant renovation and upgrade.
 The project would bring a new entrance and lobby, new locker rooms, expanded concourses, and technology upgrades, while the traditional wooden bleachers and roof would stay the same.
 Along with the project is a new fitness facility built during the project.
 Construction on the project began in March 2019, with the demolition of the former entrance.
 Due to starting late and slow process, the hockey teams announced they would play their home games at the nearby Roos House on the campus of SUNY Canton until November 2019.
 However, more delays forced the teams to play at the Roos House until January 2020, until Appleton was finally ready.
-The first game at the newly renovation Appleton Arena took place on January 18, 2020, when the St. Lawrence women's hockey team defeated cross-town rival Clarkson, 1-0.
+The first game at the newly renovated Appleton Arena took place on January 18, 2020, when the St. Lawrence women's hockey team defeated cross-town rival Clarkson, 1-0.
 After the project was completed, the new lobby spaces featured a new box office, team store, and a widened lobby.
 New technology advancements featured a new streaming room, videoboards, and new LED lighting.
 A new VIP section was added on one of the ends giving a view straight down the ice up high.